julienXX/julienxx.github.com/_drafts/resque-with-rustlang.md

 ## What's missing?

-Our very basic implementation still needs to be Resque web compatible and to handle failed jobs the Resque way.
+Our implementation still needs to be Resque web compatible (show workers...) and to handle failed jobs the Resque way.
 It also needs to be deployed alongside our Ruby workers but that's for another article :)